Wixel/GUMP/README.markdown

 The following example is part of a registration form, the flow should be pretty standard

 <pre>
+# Note that filters and validators are separate rule sets and method calls.

 require "gump.class.php";

 $_POST = GUMP::sanitize($_POST); // You don't have to sanitize, but it's safest to do so.